Cool Old Games

 Hearts

 A trick-taking game, primarily for four Players.
 Trick-taking games are popular because of their interesting game mechanics which allow for a depth of strategy.
-In a trick-taking game, a Players each play one card at a time, comparing their cards against each other trick by trick.
+In a trick-taking game, players each play one card at a time, comparing their cards against each other trick by trick.
 This incentivizes saving your best cards until the end, if possible.

 Hearts uses a lowest-score-wins system, with heart-suited cards and the Queen of Spades counting for 1 point each, and for 13 points respectively.
-Although two and three player versions exist, Hearts is best played with a full table of four.
+Although two and three-player versions exist, Hearts is best played with a full table of four.

 Crazy Eights

 Crazy Eights is a shedding game beloved all over the world, even if people don’t know it.
 Crazy Eights is the game upon which the popular proprietary game, Uno, is based.
-Crazy Eights essentially contains the same “power cards” as Uno, changing the turn order, forcing players to draw 2, or even draw 4 cards from the deck.
+Crazy Eights essentially contains the same “power cards” as Uno, changing the turn order, and forcing players to draw 2, or even draw 4 cards from the deck.

 Regional variations include power cards with additional rules, though 8s are almost always considered the wildcards of the game.
 In shedding games such as Crazy Eights, a Player wins when they completely empty their hand of cards.